loneicewolf/Shout-Outs/README.md

 *YOU matter A LOT.
 Do know that!
 If more people had u as friend `there would be no wars` thank you.*

+# A thank you to someone called 'V'
+You have always been there, always positive, each time one is down, and you exist, one is not down anymore, like - you just existing makes people happy - Thanks for being here V.
+You are truly special; very special;
+Jane out!

 # To a best friend which is super kind!
 ## Thank You Kasumi!